Hydrogenated carbon structures as directional sub-GeV dark matter detectors: Introduction

-The technology behind the hydrogenation of carbon structures is well assessed~\cite[e.g.,][]{abdelnabi2021deuterium,betti2022gap,tayyab2023spectromicroscopy,apponi2025highly,APPONI2026165658}, making it possible to engineer the supporting graphene holder in order to optimize it towards the present proposal.
+The technology behind the hydrogenation of carbon structures is well assessed~\cite[e.g.,][]{abdelnabi2021deuterium,betti2022gap,tayyab2023spectromicroscopy,apponi2025highly,APPONI2026165658}, making it possible to engineer the supporting graphene holder in order to optimize it toward the present proposal.
 Moreover, the proton binding energy can be varied by manipulating the hydrogenation level and/or the local geometry of the substrate~\cite[e.g.,][]{PTOLEMY:2022ldz,delfino2024multi,Casale:2025vgd}.
 Hydrogenated graphene is also stable at room temperature~\cite{Apponi:2025fmu}, making this detection scheme practically insensitive to thermal effects.
 This means that it can fit in a relatively small high-vacuum chamber, without the need for expensive infrastructures, such as cryostats.
 In the proposed detector, the ejected proton emerges from an anode, which is kept at a positive voltage of a few kVs.
-It can then be easily directed towards a sensor by a suitably shaped electric field.
-This sensor, having a sensitive area much smaller than the hydrogenated substrate, can be a single channel silicon drift detector (SDD).
+It can then be easily directed toward a sensor by a suitably shaped electric field.
+This sensor, having a sensitive area much smaller than the hydrogenated substrate, can be a single-channel silicon drift detector (SDD).
 A SDD can also measure the accelerated proton energy with a resolution sufficient to separate signal from background~\cite{SIMSON2007772}.
-(See the Conclusions for a discussion on this.)
+(See the Conclusion for a discussion on this.)
+Such a technique has already been implemented for the collection and detection of electrons, with large efficiencies of the order of $50\%$~\cite{Apponi:2022nxn}.
+Moreover, the components described above are all readily available technologies, further strengthening the case for the possibility of realizing this idea in the near future, and for a relatively contained cost.
 The hydrogenated carbon structures considered here, as well as the proposed experimental concept, are shown in Figure~\ref{fig:scheme}.